---

 npm start

-Note: We will be using Postgres for this app.
-If you don’t have it installed locally, you can either install it or use a different Node.js database package of your choice.
+**Note:** This app uses Postgres.
+If you don’t have it installed locally, you can either [install it](https://www.postgresql.org/download) or use a different Node.js database package of your choice.

 2. Install the [pg-promise](https://www.npmjs.com/package/pg-promise) package: